 Sweaty and crammed onto a train… it’s not the most glamorous transportation unless you pay for first class

-My advice in these situations if there are women around they WILL be on your side, so always make a scene.
-Indians, really everyone, hate a scene.
-As a female traveling solo in India you should be extra aware of your surroundings; but I think that is the same in every country.
+** My advice is to not be afraid of making a scene.
+If there are women around, they will be on your side, and Indians, really everyone, hate a scene.
+As a female traveling solo in India, you should be extra aware of your surroundings, but I think that is the same in every country.**

 Hanging out in a Rickshaw

-It’s safe for you to travel India alone too.
+It’s safe for you to backpack India alone too.

 Painting class in Udaipur

 India is far from becoming the newest gap year trip, but that’s what makes it so perfect.
 My advice is to come now before it is turned into a tourist-churning machine.
-At this moment, each town is still excited to see tourists, happy to help, and looks just like it would if no backpackers came through.
+At this moment, each town is still excited to see tourists and happy to help.
+They all still look just like they would if no backpackers came through.

 Sadhus (holy men) hanging out

 India as a whole is a little off the beaten path, and each day the sights will shock you.
-I cried from being tired, dirty, angry and annoyed in between crying from joy at things I couldn’t believe I was so lucky to see.
+I’ve been on a roller coaster of emotions in India.
+Cried from being tired, dirty, angry.
+Annoyed in between crying.
+And, of course, I’ve experienced total joy at things I couldn’t believe I was so lucky to see.

-Travel in India for me was just as safe as anywhere else (it should be noted that I wasn’t getting drunk and I was going to bed at 10 most nights for early AM yoga).
+Backpacking India for me was just as safe as anywhere else (it should be noted that I wasn’t getting drunk and I was going to bed at 10 most nights for early morning yoga).
 Don’t let everyone’s opinions get you down on visiting a “dangerous” country.

-Do your own research, sign up with the state department, and make an educated decision yourself before you head out.
-I also recommend everyone to backpack alone at some point in his or her lives because “finding yourself” although cliché, actually happens.
+Do your own research, sign up with the state department, get travel insurance, let someone know your itinerary, and make an educated decision yourself before you head out.
+I also recommend everyone backpack alone at some point in his or her lives because “finding yourself,” although cliché, actually happens.